MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 Use metadata enrichment in Viva Learning to enable:

 - Tagging content with interests -  admins and content owners (permissions set through Microsoft 365 groups) can manually tag content with interests.
 - Exporting content metadata – admins and content owners can export content metadata in a csv file for offline review and analysis of interest tags.
 Users can export metadata for the entire content catalog or for a filtered set of content.
 - Viewing interest tags - Learners can see interest tags associated with content on the content details page.

 ## Permissions for content metadata enrichment

 The following roles can export content metadata and edit content tags by accessing **Manage Content Metadata**:

     - Knowledge admin
     - Knowledge manager
     - Global Administrator
-- Feature access management – access delegation through Microsoft 365 group.
+    - Feature access management – access delegation through Microsoft 365 group

-> [!NOTE]
-> If you'd like to provide access to this feature through an M365 group, please share the M365 group details with Microsoft Viva Learning support.

 ## Exporting content metadata

+The following section outlines the available admin actions and steps to export content metadata:

 ### Admin actions

 Admins and content owners (access set through Microsoft 365 groups) can export content metadata in a csv file for offline review/analysis of interest tags.
 Admins can share this file with content owners for offline review and analysis of interest tags.
-They can then update the tags for inapplicable content using the Viva Learning deep link in the exported file or by searching for the content in Viva Learning.
+They can then update the tags for content that don't have tags or have inapplicable tags using the Viva Learning deep link in the exported file or by searching for the content in Viva Learning.

 Admins and content owners can export content metadata in Viva Learning Admin by navigating to **Manage Content Metadata** and selecting **Bulk Export**.

-### User actions
+### How to export content metadata

-Users can export content metadata for the entire course catalog or can make a custom selection to export content metadata for a specific set of content.
+Admins can export content metadata for the entire course catalog or can make a custom selection to export content metadata for a specific set of content.

 1. Select the following options:

     - Filter by Language
     - Filter by Provider
     - Filter by Content Type
     - Filter by tagged/untagged status for interests
     - Filter by interests

-  > [!NOTE]
-  > The term “skills” used in the “Filter by tagged/untagged status for skills”
-  > and “Filter by skills” is set to change to “interests.”

 2. Select **Confirm** to export content metadata.

-  > [!NOTE]
-  > This doesn't export skills inventory.
-The description for **Export content** changes to
-  > “Would you like to export content metadata?
-It usually takes up-to 24 hours to process the file.
-  > While the file is being processes, you will not be able to do another export.”

 Users are notified that the content metadata export data has started.